The Garlick Lab in the News

 Science Daily, June 28, 2016

-"Researchers at Tufts University School of Dental Medicine and the Sackler School of Graduate Biomedical Sciences at Tufts, led by Jonathan Garlick, have established for the first time that skin cells from diabetic foot ulcers can be reprogrammed to acquire properties of embryonic-like cells.
+"Researchers at Tufts University School of Dental Medicine and the Graduate School of Biomedical Sciences at Tufts, led by Jonathan Garlick, have established for the first time that skin cells from diabetic foot ulcers can be reprogrammed to acquire properties of embryonic-like cells.
 These induced pluripotent stem cells might someday be used to treat chronic wounds."

 Tufts professor turns to rap to reach students